 The Library has worked with local Master Gardeners to develop the space as an environmental learning center.
 This supports the Library’s goal of providing interactive learning opportunities through its Youth Services program.
 “Having a garden attached to the Youth Service Room is a great resource” said Library Director Andy Barnett.
 “We have a real learning area thanks to support from the WoodTrust Bell Foundation, Monarch Watch and the Master Gardeners.”

 The Garden has been certified as a Monarch Waystation.
 It is only the twentieth library in the country to achieve this status and the second in the state.
 Monarch waystations are designed to provide both nectar sources for pollinators in general and milkweed habitat for monarchs in particular.
 Monarch Watch, which oversees certification, is a nonprofit education, conservation, and research program based at the University of Kansas.
-There are over 13,000 certified waystations, 500 of which are in Wisconsin.
-There are five in Wood County, including one at Port Edwards Elementary School.
+There are over 34,000 certified waystations, 1,300 of which are in Wisconsin.
+There are thirteen in Rapids.
+If you are interested in registering your garden, stop by https://monarchwatch.org/.